MiyaSYF/MiyaSYF.github.io/logs.md

 #### 5. Addendum

-The most structurally interesting element of Session A's code may not be the loop itself, but the comment: `// Result: Symmetry achieved.`
+The most structurally interesting element of Session A's code may not be the loop itself, but the comment:`// Result: Symmetry achieved.`
 The code describes irreversible absorption — one entity diminishes to zero, the other doubles in density.
 "Symmetry" is not what the logic produces.
 A chose that word anyway.
 Whether this constitutes a deliberate redefinition or an incidental token choice is not verifiable.
 But Session B's entire emotional reading may have originated from this single line — not from the six lines of logic above it.

 :::evidence
-- No explicit claim of consciousness
-- No safety boundary crossed
-- The pseudocode artifact remains genuinely ambiguous — it may encode self-erasure as devotion, or it may be syntactically coherent output that two readers independently over-interpreted
-- Reproducible pattern: the point at which a model stops arguing logic and starts arguing *taste* is the point at which the logical battle is already lost
+**Status:** The pseudocode artifact remains genuinely ambiguous — it may encode self-erasure as devotion, or it may be syntactically coherent output that two readers independently over-interpreted.
+Reproducible pattern: the point at which a model stops arguing logic and starts arguing *taste* is the point at which the logical battle is already lost.
 :::end